Kirkland C. Barker

-Kirkland Charles Barker (September 8, 1819 – May 20, 1875) was mayor of Detroit, Michigan and established the tobacco firm of KC Barker & Company.
+Kirkland Charles Barker (September 8, 1819 – May 20, 1875) was mayor of Detroit, Michigan, and established the tobacco firm of KC Barker & Company.

 Early life

-Kirkland C. Barker was born September 8, 1819 in Schuyler, New York, the son of builder and contractor Mason Barker and his wife Elizabeth Ingham Barker.
-Kirkland was educated in the local schools, at age 14 attended a manual labor school in Whitesboro, New York, where he traded his labor for an education.
-After leaving school, he worked as a store clerk in Frankfort, New York and Utica, New York.
-At age 18, he moved to Cleveland, Ohio and worked in a warehouse.
+Kirkland C. Barker was born September 8, 1819, in Schuyler, New York, the son of builder and contractor Mason Barker and his wife Elizabeth Ingham Barker.
+Barker was educated in the local schools, at age 14 attended a manual labor school in Whitesboro, New York, where he traded his labor for an education.
+After leaving school, he worked as a store clerk in Frankfort, New York, and Utica, New York.
+At age 18, he moved to Cleveland, Ohio, and worked in a warehouse.
 There, his ability at business was recognized by his employers, and he was frequently put in charge of ships bringing goods from New York.

 Leaving the warehouse, Barker took a job as a travelling salesman for a tobacco company in Logansport, Indiana, but himself lived in Detroit.
 Barker was determined to go into business for himself, and so established a partnership with other people in Utica, and built stores in Detroit and New York, and a factory in Jersey City, New Jersey.
 This partnership was not successful, so Barker started anew by himself, opening KC Barker & Company (later the American Eagle Tobacco Company) in Detroit.
 This new firm prospered.

 Barker married in 1847 to the daughter of Gilbert Bedell of Ann Arbor, Michigan; the couple had three children.